oat-sa/lib-lti1p3-core/doc/tutorials/interfaces.md

 {
    public function find(string $identifier): ?DeploymentInterface {
-       // TODO: Implement find() method to find a deployment by identifier.
+       // TODO: Implement find() method to find a deployment by identifier, or null if not found.
    }

    public function findByIssuer(string $issuer, string $clientId = null): ?DeploymentInterface